feather-rs/feather/README.md

 to compile Feather, but they are not guaranteed to keep working.

 The server executable will be located in `target/release`.

+### Architecture

+For contributors, we have a work-in-progress explanation of Feather's architecture [here](docs/architecture.md).

 ### FAQ